SitecoreUnicorn/Unicorn/README.md

 Before using Unicorn you should review the [Sitecore Serialization Guide](http://sdn.sitecore.net/upload/sitecore7/70/serialization_guide_sc70-a4.pdf) available on SDN and familiarize yourself with how item serialization works.
 Make sure to read the 'Pitfalls' section below as well :)

+## Is this like TDS?

+Unicorn solves some of the same issues as (Hedgehog's TDS)[https://www.hhogdev.com/products/team-development-for-sitecore/overview.aspx].
+The major difference in approach is that because Unicorn forces all of the merging to be done on the disk, you never have to manually select what to update when you're running a sync operation or remember to write changed items to disk.
+Unless you have actual collisions, this saves a lot of time because you can take advantage of Git or SVN to do automerges for you.
+That said, TDS and Unicorn have different feature sets and goals.
+TDS is a monolithic product with commercial support and marketing that does a lot more than just serialization.
+Unicorn is relatively simple, free and open source, and does one thing well.
+Use whatever makes you happy :)

 ## Initial Setup
+* Upgrading from 1.x?
+(Read this)[https://github.com/kamsar/Unicorn/wiki/Upgrading-to-Unicorn-2]
 * You'll need Sitecore 6.5.0 (121009) or later.
 Tested with Sitecore through 7.1 Update-1.
 * Install Unicorn.
 This is as simple as adding the Unicorn NuGet package to your project.
 * Configure what to serialize in the example configuration's _Predicate_ registration.
 There will be an `App_Config/Include/Serialization.config` file installed, which has a commented example of this syntax.
 * Visit $yoursite/unicorn.aspx and it will walk you through initial serialization.
-This will take the preset you configured and serialize all of the included items in it to disk. *NOTE: make sure you serialize an authoritative database with all items present.
-Other databases will be made to look just like this one when sync occurs.*
+This will take the preset you configured and serialize all of the included items in it to disk.
+	* NOTE: make sure you serialize an authoritative database with all items present.
+Other databases will be made to look just like this one when sync occurs.
+	* NOTE: if you're using Git, you need to make sure that Git doesn't fool with the line endings of your serialized files.
+Add `*.item -text` to the a `.gitattributes` file in the repo root.
+See (this blog post)[http://seankearney.com/post/Using-Team-Development-for-Sitecore-with-GitHub] for details.
 * Commit your serialized items to source control.

 ## Using Unicorn